REGENXBIO (NASDAQ:RGNX) Issues Earnings Results

-REGENXBIO (NASDAQ:RGNX – Get Free Report) issued its quarterly earnings results on Wednesday.
-The biotechnology company reported ($1.38) EPS for the quarter, missing analysts’ consensus estimates of ($1.28) by ($0.10), Briefing.com reports.
-The business had revenue of $15.60 million for the quarter, compared to analyst estimates of $23.52 million.
-REGENXBIO had a negative return on equity of 68.18% and a negative net margin of 291.99%.
+REGENXBIO (NASDAQ:RGNX – Get Free Report) posted its quarterly earnings results on Wednesday.
+The biotechnology company reported ($1.38) EPS for the quarter, missing the consensus estimate of ($1.28) by ($0.10), Briefing.com reports.
+The business had revenue of $15.60 million during the quarter, compared to analysts’ expectations of $23.52 million.
+REGENXBIO had a negative net margin of 299.96% and a negative return on equity of 70.72%.
 The firm’s quarterly revenue was down 18.3% compared to the same quarter last year.
-During the same quarter last year, the firm earned ($1.53) earnings per share.
+During the same quarter last year, the firm earned ($1.53) EPS.

-In other news, insider Steve Pakola sold 12,878 shares of the stock in a transaction on Tuesday, March 5th.
-The stock was sold at an average price of $28.36, for a total transaction of $365,220.08.
-Following the sale, the insider now owns 107,192 shares in the company, valued at $3,039,965.12.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-In related news, CEO Kenneth T. Mills sold 15,000 shares of the firm’s stock in a transaction dated Thursday, March 14th.
-The stock was sold at an average price of $21.86, for a total value of $327,900.00.
-Following the transaction, the chief executive officer now owns 408,035 shares in the company, valued at $8,919,645.10.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, insider Steve Pakola sold 12,878 shares of the business’s stock in a transaction dated Tuesday, March 5th.
-The stock was sold at an average price of $28.36, for a total value of $365,220.08.
-Following the sale, the insider now directly owns 107,192 shares of the company’s stock, valued at $3,039,965.12.
+In other REGENXBIO news, CEO Kenneth T. Mills sold 15,000 shares of the firm’s stock in a transaction that occurred on Monday, April 15th.
+The stock was sold at an average price of $18.19, for a total transaction of $272,850.00.
+Following the completion of the sale, the chief executive officer now owns 408,035 shares in the company, valued at approximately $7,422,156.65.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+In other REGENXBIO news, CEO Kenneth T. Mills sold 15,000 shares of the firm’s stock in a transaction on Monday, April 15th.
+The shares were sold at an average price of $18.19, for a total transaction of $272,850.00.
+Following the completion of the transaction, the chief executive officer now directly owns 408,035 shares of the company’s stock, valued at approximately $7,422,156.65.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, insider Steve Pakola sold 12,878 shares of the company’s stock in a transaction dated Tuesday, March 5th.
+The shares were sold at an average price of $28.36, for a total transaction of $365,220.08.
+Following the completion of the sale, the insider now owns 107,192 shares in the company, valued at approximately $3,039,965.12.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 57,878 shares of company stock worth $1,217,370.
-Insiders own 13.13% of the company’s stock.
+Over the last 90 days, insiders have sold 57,878 shares of company stock worth $1,217,370.
+13.13% of the stock is currently owned by corporate insiders.

 About REGENXBIO